mackong/gitql/README.md

 Gitql is a Git query language.

-Gitql is written in Golang by [cloudson](https://github.com/cloudson/gitql), I reimplemented by python language, and with some enhancements.
+Gitql is written in Golang by [cloudson](https://github.com/cloudson/gitql) originally, I reimplemented by python language, and with some enhancements.

 ## Installation